12 Towns In Florida That Were Frozen In Time

 St. Marks

-St. Marks is the third oldest settlement in North America.
+St. Mark's is the third-oldest settlement in North America.
 Its storied past includes Apalachee Indians, Spanish explorers, marauding pirates, and sunken ships.
 Military history enthusiasts interested in exploring the town’s layered history can visit the San Marcos de Apalache Historic State Park, where the St. Marks and Wakulla Rivers meet.
 Originally a Spanish military outpost established in 1679, the site played a key role during various conflicts, including the American Civil War.
-Another must-see landmark is the 1831 St. Marks Lighthouse, the second-oldest lighthouse in the state.
+Another must-see landmark is the 1831 St. Mark's Lighthouse, the second-oldest lighthouse in the state.
 It stands 88 feet tall, and according to legend, the 12-foot limestone blocks it sits upon are from the ruins of the old Fort San Marcos de Apalache.

 Micanopy

 With its unofficial nickname of “The Town That Time Forgot,” Micanopy (pronounced Mi-kuh-no-pee) is also Florida’s oldest inland town.
 With about 650 residents, it might be easy for visitors to bypass this small town on their way to theme parks like Walt Disney World and attractions, but they shouldn’t.
-Walk down Micanopy’s charming main street, Cholokka Boulevard, and go antiquing old-Florida style in shops the Micanopy Outpost and Delectable Collectibles.
+Walk down Micanopy’s charming main street, Cholokka Boulevard, and go antiquing old-Florida style in shops like the Micanopy Outpost and Delectable Collectibles.

 Visit the Micanopy Historical Society Museum to see exhibits on Micanopy’s “Bicentennial,” learn about Florida’s storied history in “Florida Under Five Flags,” and see a cashier’s cage from an original general store.
-Stay overnight at the elegant Herlong Mansion, an 1845 Bed & Breakfast that oozes old-world charm.
+Stay overnight at the elegant Herlong Mansion, a 1845 Bed & Breakfast that oozes old-world charm.

 Apalachicola